 - Represented a manufacturer of nuclear power plants in formation of joint venture.

-- Representing NSM, a consortium of major consumer electronics companies, on antitrust, IP and other issues in connection with establishment of standard setting body.
+- Represented NSM, a consortium of major consumer electronics companies, on antitrust, IP and other issues in connection with establishment of standard setting body.

 - Advised a licensor of drug technology related to HIV treatment on antitrust issues.

-- Advising top consumer electronics companies on antitrust issues related to DVD and Blu-Ray licensing.
+- Advising top consumer electronics companies on antitrust issues related to standard setting, patent pooling, and IP licensing.

 - Advised a top investment management firm on antitrust and compliance issues.